What is it that we talk about when we use the term Software Architecture?

 Good architecture does not mandate a particular software pattern to be used.

-Good architecture requires DESIGN, actually doing architectural work, not just learning, without even reflecting, a particular design pattern.
-That thoughtless application of a pattern outside its scope, incidentally, is exactly the problem which the new pattern aims to replace,
+Good architecture requires DESIGN, that is actually doing architectural work, not just regurgitating, without even reflecting, a particular design pattern.
+That thoughtless application of a pattern outside its scope, incidentally, is exactly the problem which the new pattern aims to replace!

-I would also observe that the implementation of VIPER which is currently the “accepted standard” is just an implementation of a CONCEPT, and that concept, described by its original author, was not that prescriptive!
+I would also observe that the implementation of VIPER which claimed to be the “accepted standard” about Clean Code was just an implementation of a CONCEPT, and that concept, described by its original author, was not at all that prescriptive!

 It was supposed to be an approach, with a design decision, following a process, and some indicators on the quality of the process.
 Also, Robert Martin was talking about an approach towards a Clean Architecture and was not endorsing the substitution of another design pattern, he repeated that point in the Architecture Screams chapter: architecture should clearly show what the application is all about, and not, e.g.: the particular framework it is based upon.